kimtth/awesome-azure-openai-llm/README_all_in_one.md

 1. `ConversationBufferMemory`: Stores the entire conversation history.
 1. `ConversationBufferWindowMemory`: Stores recent messages from the conversation history.
-1. `Entity Memory`: Stores and retrieves entity-related information.
+1. `Entity Store (previously Entity Memory)`: Stores and retrieves entity-related information.
 1. `Conversation Knowledge Graph Memory`: Stores entities and relationships between entities.
 1. `ConversationSummaryMemory`: Stores summarized information about the conversation.
 1. `ConversationSummaryBufferMemory`: Stores summarized information about the conversation with a token limit.